 Whether its lap swimming, water aerobics or just plain fun in the sun, residents can participate in a variety of programs offered through the Aquatics Division.

-The city currently operates five seasonal pools located at Lee Park, Lively Park, Senter Park, North Lake Aquatic Center (indoor pool) and Heritage Senior Center (indoor pool).
-The City also operates two specialty pools: Cimarron Family Aquatic Center and West Irving Aquatic Center.
+The city currently operates five seasonal pools located at Lee Park, Lively Park, Senter Park, North Lake Natatorium (indoor pool) and Heritage Aquatic Center (indoor pool).
+The city also operates two specialty pools: Cimarron Family Aquatic Center and West Irving Aquatic Center.
 Learn more about Irving's Aquatics facilities.

 Irving’s seasonal pools operate between the months of May and September.
 The exact dates vary each year, but typically, the seasonal pools open the Saturday before Memorial Day and close on Labor Day Monday.